24 Uses for Oranges- Never Waste Another Orange

 - We always have extra eggs and now that I have a box of oranges I can make Honey Sweetened Orange Curd.
 This stuff is fabulous!
 You’ve got to try it over ice cream.

 - Clean your sink.
 Oranges can be used to safely clean most surfaces.
 Cut an orange in half and dip it lightly into a dish of salt.
 Scrub the inside of your sink with the salted orange.
 Rinse thoroughly.
 Then use it for #9.
 Even an orange that has already been juiced will work with this technique.

 - Make an orange pomander.
 The citrus scent is pleasant and is a great mix with cloves, which repel moths.
 Here’s how: Use a toothpick and make holes in an orange.
 Fill the holes with whole cloves.
 Bake the oranges on low for an hour or until they harden.
 After cooling, decorate with ribbon or string to form a sling for the orange.
 Hang in your closets, your bathrooms, your kitchens, or where you keep litter boxes.
 I like to put several of these in a decorative bowl in my bedroom.

 - Make an orange peel face mask.
 Grind dried orange peels to a powder and add it with an equal part of water (or milk) until you have a paste.
 Apply as a face and body treatment.

 - Keep your brown sugar lump free.
 Oranges can deter brown sugar from hardening.
 Place a two-inch wide orange peel piece, pith and all, in with your brown sugar and keep in an air-tight container.
 The skin puts moisture into the air inside the container, keeping the air damp.

 - Fire Starters – The oil in orange peels is volatile, use this to your advantage and make your own fire starters.
-Squeeze the oil of orange peels onto a bundle of drier lint.
+Squeeze the oil of orange peels onto a bundle of dryer lint.
 To start a fire out camping, put some dried orange peels with the kindling under the larger wood.